Zenoix/Anaconda-Cheatsheet/README.md

 Get a list of all my environments - `conda env list`

-Make exact copy of an environment - `conda create --clone original --name copy`
+Make an exact copy of an environment - `conda create --clone original --name copy`

 List all packages and versions installed in active environment - `conda list`